 Welcome to Belgian Foodie®

-The Belgian Foodie® site aims to be a place for everyone to find recipes, share information and advice concerning food-related topics, including nutrition and health, as well as restaurant reviews.
+The Belgian Foodie® site aims to be a place for everyone to find recipes and to share information and advice concerning food-related topics, including nutrition and health.

-Please come back often to this site.
-Feel welcome to share recipes with your friends and followers and invite them to come visit this site as well.
-Share with us your feedback in the comments below so we can make this site really something wonderful!
+Share with us your feedback in the comments below so we can make this site truly wonderful!
 Thanks!

 Who is behind Belgian Foodie®?

-Hi, I'm Brad, the main person behind Belgian Foodie®.
-I'm a charity lawyer in Brussels, where I've lived for the past 25 years, and a proud father of two adult children.
-I'm originally from Los Angeles, California, where I'm fortunate to still have my parents and brothers.
+Hi, I’m Brad, the main person behind Belgian Foodie®.
+For more than 25 years I was a charity lawyer in Brussels, Belgium.
+More importantly I am a proud father of two adult children currently living in Belgium.
+I moved a couple years ago back to Los Angeles, California, where I’m fortunate to still have my mother and brothers.

 I’ve always been interested in food: eating, cooking and talking about food.